 We have zero tolerance of child abuse and all allegations and safety concerns are treated very seriously and consistent with our robust safeguarding policies and procedures.
 EREA is committed to nurturing the wellbeing of all children and young people, respecting their dignity, ensuring their safety and protecting them from abuse and other harm.
-EREA, its schools and its staff, contractors and volunteers have legal and moral obligations to respond swiftly including contacting authorities where relevant when we are concerned about a child’s safety, which we follow rigorously.
+EREA, its schools and its staff, contractors and volunteers, have legal and moral obligations which we follow rigorously, to respond quickly, including contacting authorities when necessary and when we are concerned about a child’s safety.

 EREA and its schools demonstrate commitment to the safety and wellbeing of children and young people by: